Information for Patients

 Discussing your needs

-We recognise and understand that a diagnosis of a life-limiting illness brings a difficult and emotional time.
+We recognise and understand that a diagnosis of a life-limiting condition brings a difficult and emotional time.
 Here at Longfield we listen to you, answer your worries and questions, and support you and those around you.

 All services provided by Longfield can be accessed for free by adults registered with a GP in Gloucestershire or living in Gloucestershire.